killermann/facilitator-cards/content/contact.md

 ## Bulk Orders & Retail

-Facilitator Cards are available for pre-orders and the deck will ship in September.
+Facilitator Cards are available for pre-orders and the decks will ship in September.
 Please contact [hello@facilitator.cards](mailto: hello@facilitator.cards) to place a bulk pre-order or to inquire about our Authorized Reseller program.

 ## Mailing Address